Stoicheia/nothing/README.md

 - Look into UnityWebRequestTexture.GetTexture() (https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequestTexture.GetTexture.html)

 ### Aseprite Workflow Optimisation
 - A dirty flag on Aseprite chunks/frames could somehow be set to determine which chunks/frames to regenerate, and which ones to simply read off the old AseFile object.
+Dirty flagging can be simulated via other means if the Aseprite file doesn't contain such information. (e.g. simply compare subarrays)
 - Some continuous integration architecture so that remote (dropbox) changes are immediately reflected in the Unity editor/in the build (not sure how hard this is).

 ### Serialization